cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 One needs to prepare a `cardano-node` (devnet) and a `hydra-node` "manually".
 These instructions assume you have both built and in scope for `cabal exec`.

 Alternatively you can use a minimal `nix-shell` prepared for this purpose - `nix-shell -A demo`.
-If you use this method please skip `cabal exec` part when invoking following commands.
+If you use this method please skip `cabal exec` part and its `--` switch which is present after every commmand.

 First, let's prepare and start an ad-hoc, single `cardano-node` devnet using our configuration.
 Note that this will create a `devnet` directory in your current working directory: